-- Mover Plan ($39/month): Mover plan comes with unlimited everything (products, customers, sales, messages, files hosted, creating course material, unlimited courses, sell memberships, digital products, etc.), and zero transaction fees.
-You get seven days a week of support via live chat or email, and you can add team member for just $20/month each.
+- Mover Plan ($39/month): The Mover plan comes with unlimited everything (sell courses, products, customers, sales, messages, files hosted, creating course material, sell unlimited courses, sell memberships, digital products, etc.).
+The zero transaction fee is also nice.
+You get seven days a week of support via live chat or email, and you can add team members for just $20/month each.
 You also get free migration on the annual plan.

-- Shaker Plan ($89/month): Podia’s Shaker plan has all the Mover plan features like free migration and selling memberships and digital products, as well as the ability not only to sell online courses and host a community but also sell coaching sessions quickly thanks to integrations with tools like Calendly.
-Furthermore, you can host paid communities (and creating membership sites) with up to 15k members and unlimited community topics and zero transaction fees.
+- Shaker Plan ($89/month): Podia’s Shaker plan has all the Mover plan features like free migration, and selling memberships and digital products, as well as the ability not only to sell online courses and host a community but also sell coaching sessions quickly thanks to integrations with tools like Calendly.
+Furthermore, you can host paid communities (and try your hand at creating membership sites) with up to 15k members, unlimited community topics, and zero transaction fees.
 In addition, this plan includes affiliate program marketing, course certificates, and embedded checkout.

 - Earthquaker Plan ($199/month): This plan gives you unlimited access to all the features on the platform, including unlimited courses and paid membership (including everything from Mover to Shaker Plan).
-You get five additional teammates included, and you can host unlimited email subscribers and send up to 50,000 monthly emails and even a zero transaction fee.
+You get five additional teammates, the ability to host unlimited email subscribers & send up to 50,000 monthly emails, and even a zero transaction fee.
 Additionally, users on this plan get priority support, two onboarding calls, and third-party code.

-Unlike Podia, Teachable pricing plans offer a free plan with many features that are considered premium on most other online course creation platforms.
+Unlike Podia, Teachable pricing plans offer a free plan with many features considered a premium price tag on most other online course creation platforms.

 Also, all the plans on the platform come with unlimited products, courses, coaching services, and students.

-- Basic Plan ($29/month): This plan includes everything in the Free plan, as well as a few more advanced features, such as the ability to build a members-only community (even sell memberships) and the private student community through SSO integration, course creator training, custom domain support, Teachable payments, and coupon codes.
+- Basic Plan ($29/month): This Teachable’s basic plan includes everything in the Free plan, as well as a few more advanced features, such as the ability to build a members-only community (even sell memberships) and the private student community through SSO integration, course creator training, custom domain support, Teachable payments, and coupon codes and whole learning management system.
 You can drip course content, schedule your content, and have third-party integrations, including email marketing.
 Unlike Podia, you pay 5% per transaction on this plan with no transaction fees.

-- Pro Plan ($99/month): This is Teachable’s most popular plan, and it comes with advanced features designed to boost student engagement.
-You get everything in the Basic plan, five admin-level users, priority product support, graded quizzes, advanced reports, sell digital products, and even use of an unbranded website.
-In addition, there’s integrated affiliate marketing, and you can also award your students with course completion certificates.
+- Pro Plan ($99/month): This is Teachable’s most popular plan and comes with advanced features designed to boost student engagement.
+You get everything in the Basic plan, five admin-level users, priority product support, graded quizzes, advanced reports, sell digital products, and even use an unbranded website.
+In addition, there is integrated affiliate marketing, and you can also award your students with course completion certificates.

 - Business ($249/month): With this plan, you get everything in Pro, plus 20 admin-level users, manual student imports, bulk student enrollments, almost no transaction fee, and custom user roles.
 There’s also advanced theme customization to help you build a truly unique online learning environment.